chalcedonyxx/chalcedonyxx/README.md

-- 🦀 Hello, I’m @chalcedonyxx. i like fiddling around with things.
+- 🦀 Hello, I’m @chalcedonyxx.
 - 🐌 I’m a history student who sometimes does other things.
 - 🪱 be gay do crime